HAILSHAM NEIGHBOURHOOD PLAN PUBLIC REFERENDUM: 6TH MAY 2021

 PRE-SUBMISSION DRAFT NEIGHBOURHOOD PLAN DRAFT: PUBLIC CONSULTATION

-Residents are invited to attend to attend a public consultation drop-in session to find out more about the Hailsham Neighbourhood Plan and its progress, which takes place at the Civic Community Hall in Vicarage Lane on Saturday 25th November, from 10am to 2pm.
+Residents attended a public consultation drop-in session to find out more about the Hailsham Neighbourhood Plan and its progress, which took place at the Civic Community Hall in Vicarage Lane on Saturday 25th November.

-The event will mark the start of an 8-week pre-submission consultation period on the draft plan, which ends on Friday 26th January 2018.
+The event marked the start of an 8-week pre-submission consultation period on the draft plan, which ends on Friday 26th January 2018.

 In July 2015, Hailsham Town Council agreed to the production of a Neighbourhood (Development) Plan as one of its strategic aims to achieve in the future.